cahillsf/personal_site/vuenotes.md

 ### VUE
 - ~debounce window resize event listener~
 - style
-  * fix up dropdown menu
+  * ~fix up dropdown menu~
   * add breakpoint for large screens (increase grid-row gap?  maybe add some rows?)-- so bottom bar is always at bottom -- maybe there's an easier fix here....
+  * full size cards for smaller screens
+  * make it clearer that buttons are clickable
   * ~~copy in custom style sheet~~
   * ~~better routing--> can i create a router-link within a different element?~~
   * ~~styling-- figure out a way to keep theming (currently in nodemodules which are in the .gitignore)~~